Geek-Estate/horizon-landingpage/_drafts/2014-09-01-horizon-first-transaction.md

 ---
 layout: post
 title: Horizon's First Transaction
-date: 2014-09-01
+date: 2014-09-02
 categories: blog
 author: Drew Meyers
 ---

 Last week, Horizon secured our first paying customer.

 Will and I have a 3 bedroom apartment, with a maids quarter, for the duration of our Start-up Chile experience (now until January).
 We have an extra room/bed available.
-Henry Lanham is a fellow entrepreneur in Startup Chile Gen 10, and needed a place to stay until he found long term accommodation.
+Henry Lanham is a fellow entrepreneur in Startup Chile Gen 10, and needed a place to stay prior to finding long term rental.
 He contacted us via the private Start-Up Chile Facebok group / bulletin board, and we offered accommodation until he secured a long term arrangement.
 He ended up staying roughly 10 nights prior to moving into a 4 bedroom place with a few friends.

-We told him to pay nothing - we're not trying to monetize the maids quarter (aka prison cell) - and instead donate whatever the stay was worth to him to [Kiva](http://www.kiva.org).
+We told him to pay nothing - we're not trying to monetize the maids quarter (aka prison cell) - and instead donate whatever the stay was worth to [Kiva](http://www.kiva.org).
 Henry donated $129.97 (+ $4 service fee) -- and became Horizon's first paying customer in the process.

 ![](/assets/kiva-first-horizon-customer-receipt.jpg)